buggy/aws-sam-webpack-plugin/README.md

 <h2 align="center">IMPORTANT</h2>

 This project was created before AWS SAM CLI introduced support for building TypeScript projects.
-Now that AWS SAM CLI includes that support it is no longer required and will be put into maintenance mode.
-During this time it will be updated to support newer nodejs Lambda runtime versions and bug fixes but no new features will be added.
-This is to provide time for developers to migrate projects to the offical TypeScript support.
+While it served a need at the time I would recommend using SAM CLI's TypeScript support.

-If you are starting a new project it is strongly recommend you follow the instructions in [Building TypeScript projects with AWS SAM CLI](https://aws.amazon.com/blogs/compute/building-typescript-projects-with-aws-sam-cli/) and use the built-in support.
+I will no longer be providing updates to this package but if someone wants to create a PR to support new runtimes I will merge and release it.

 <h2 align="center">Background</h2>

 This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) project using Webpack.
-You can use it to replace the `sam build` step if every function in your SAM template uses the `nodejs14.x`, `nodejs16.x`, `nodejs18.x` or `nodejs20.x` runtime.
+You can use it to replace the `sam build` step if every function in your SAM template uses the `nodejs18.x`, `nodejs20.x` or `nodejs22.x` runtime.
 If your project uses other runtimes then look at [Building Apps with SAM, TypeScript and VS Code Debugging](https://www.richdevelops.dev/building-apps-with-sam-typescript-and-vs-code-debugging).

 I started this project for two reasons: